caseyg/awesome/TOPICS.md

 ## observability

 *   [HugoRCD/evlog](https://github.com/HugoRCD/evlog) - Digging through logs is not observability.
-It's hope. — wide events, structured errors, TypeScript-first, every runtime.
+It's hope — wide events, structured errors, TypeScript-first, every runtime.

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - An AI Gateway, registry, and proxy that sits in front of any MCP, A2A, or REST/gRPC APIs, exposing a unified endpoint with centralized discovery, guardrails and management.
 Optimizes Agent & Tool calling, and supports plugins.